-The Port has active construction projects as of December 31, 2016.
-The projects include: Terminal, taxiway/runway improvements, road improvement projects, infrastructure/parking lot improvements, warehouse/building improvement projects.
+The Port has active construction projects as of December 31, 2017.
+The projects include: terminal baggage system, airfield ramp design and construction, taxiway realignment design, road design, and parking lot design and construction.

 At year-end the district's commitments with contractors are as follows: